If you need any help configuring the following steps, be sure to get in touch: firstname.lastname@example.org or via chat.

 The AD integration is configured by using the Vizito AD client which needs to be installed on a device/server which the tablet can connect to.
 So the tablet needs to be able to communicate to this device/server via its network.

 Step 1: NodeJS

 Use your favorite package manager to install NodeJS

 Download and extract our Vizito AD client to a directory of your choice

 Edit config.json to match your environment.

 Here you can find the configuration values and a description of what information you need to enter:

-Open a command prompt, navigate to the folder where your Google Workspace client resides, and run
+Navigate to the folder where your ldap client resides, and run

 - “npm install” (only required once)